Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/README.md

 ## **Liquid vs Native Restaking**

-**Liquid restaking** is the process of depositing liquid staking tokens (LSTs) and EIGEN tokens into the EigenLayer smart contracts.
-At this time, the protocol supports the following tokens:
+**Liquid restaking** is the process of depositing "liquid" tokens, including LSTs, EIGEN token, and any ERC20 token into the EigenLayer smart contracts.

-- EIGEN (EigenLayer)
-- stETH (Lido)
-- rETH (Rocket Pool)
-- cbETH (Coinbase)
-- wBETH (Binance)
-- osETH (Stakewise)
-- swETH (Swell)
-- AnkrETH (Ankr)
-- EthX (Stader)
-- OETH (Origin ETH)
-- sfrxETH (Frax Ether)
-- lsETH (Liquid Staked ETH)
-- mETH (Mantle Staked Ether)

-The protocol plans to support additional liquid staking tokens in the future.
-If you would like to introduce your LST to the EigenLayer community, please do so on [the forum](https://forum.eigenlayer.xyz/t/about-the-new-lst-token-on-eigenlayer-category/6641).
+..

 **Native restaking** describes the process of setting an Ethereum validator's `withdrawCredential` to EigenLayer's smart contracts (EigenPod).
 You must operate an Ethereum Validator node in order to participate in Native Restaking.